 Humanities Commentaries on VPRPeter A. Gilbert's Look at Life through the Humanities

-VHC’s Executive Director Peter Gilbert presents commentaries on Vermont Public Radio that examine current and past events from a humanities perspective.
+Former Executive Director Peter Gilbert presented commentaries on Vermont Public Radio that examined current and past events from a humanities perspective.

-Peter’s commentaries from 2017 and 2016 are listed below.
+Peter’s commentaries from 2018 and 2017 are listed below.
 Find older VPR commentaries.

 I Was Thinking...

 This collection of more than sixty lively essays adapted from Peter’s commentaries on Vermont Public Radio is a perfect book for anyone who enjoys ideas and loves learning.